zachwvk/zachwvk.github.io/articles/LinkedList.md

         struct LL_NODE * next;
         T * data;
     };
 The above would allow your C++ Compiler to raise an error when you try to add a `foo` to a list of `bar`.
-But it doesn't solve the problems of the additional dereferences, or the hidden memory allocations

-Regardless, C presumably doesn't natively support any kind of templating structure like what is present in the C++ language.
+But it doesn't solve the problems of the additional dereferences, or the hidden memory allocations.
+There probably are ways to solve these problems as well in C++, but my goal here is not to be forced to use C++.
+The issue of course is that C presumably doesn't natively support any kind of templating structure like what is present in the C++ language.

-You may respond to this and say just use C++, in fact C++ already has implementations of Standard Containers which work well.
+You may respond to this and say why not just use C++?, in fact C++ already has implementations of Standard Containers which work well, so maybe this whole project is pointless.
 To this I have a few comments.
 * It's not always a trivial change to go from C to C++, sure carefully written C code can compile under a C++ compiler, but a lot of codebases won't, and inter operation between code compiled separately under C and C++ compliers is harry.
 * Additionally some platforms, albeit hard to find, don't support C++.
+* C++ has an appreciable binary size overhead when compared to C.
 * There are also software design choices imposed upon you when you code in C++, like Object Hierarchies, and those hidden memory allocations, which are regarded by some as downsides.
 * Finally C++ has a lot of features, not all of which improve the programming experience, but in order to write much C++ code you have to have a fairly advanced understanding of all the additional C++ syntax.